high visibility mode: ON / OFF

 The direct mail piece shown is a tri-fold design where the outer flaps both fold towards the center.

-When Eclipse Magazine's art director left the publisher, Jimmy Porch, high and dry, Brandon Brown took over as the entire art department.
+When Eclipse Magazine's art director left Jimmy Porch, the publisher, high and dry, I took over and handled all of the design work for the magazine.

-Starting in March 2007, the magazine had brand new art direction, and over time, Brandon refined the magazine to a brand new look and feel.
+Starting in March 2007, the magazine had brand new art direction, and over time, I refined the magazine to a brand new look and feel.

-Unfortunately, the publisher decided to move on to a new career after his marriage, and the last issue was the August 2008 issue.
+Unfortunately, Jimmy decided to move on to a new career after his marriage, and the final issue was the August 2008 issue.

 Some of these samples to the left have their information removed to protect privacy.